Call our quote line to speak to a qualified solicitor

 In respect of an Occupation Order a person can apply in the following circumstances:-

 Kew Law LLP’s costs to prepare a client’s application which will include the barrister’s costs of representing the client at an initial hearing, varies on a case by case basis.
 Our estimated costs will be dependent on what application or applications need to be made, whether they need to be made urgently, as well as the cost of the instructed barrister.
-Costs commence from £1,500 plus VAT and there is no Court fee required for making such applications.
+There is no court fee required for making such applications.